Researcher of Political Science & Classical Islam. Initiated by the Khwajagan i-Naqshband.

 From his maternal grandmother Sayyid Ahmed Amiruddin is a Hasanid with descent from the fifth Rightly Guided Caliph Imam al-Hasan b.
 ‘Ali b.
 Abi Talib.
 Sayyid’s maternal lineage is traced to Imam al-Hasan from the venerable Shaykh ‘Abd al-Qadir al-Jilani through ‘Abdullah al-Kamil b.
 Hasan al-Muthanna.

-Maternal Link to Jordanian and Moroccan Royalty: ‘Abdullah al-Kamil b.
+Maternal Biological Relation to Sharifs of Mecca, Idrisids, Jordanian and Moroccan Royalty: House of ‘Abdullah al-Kamil b.
 Hasan al-Muthanna

 Sayyid Ahmed Amiruddin shares ‘Abdullah al-Kamil b.
 Hasan al-Muthanna, his son Musa al-Jaun, his son ‘Abdullah al-Salih, and his son Musa al-Thani, as common ancestors between this side of his family and the Kings of Morocco, the Hashemites (monarchy), Grand Sharifs and Emirs of Mecca, Kings of Hejaz, Jordan, Syria, and Iraq, the Idrisids of Fez, Hamudites of Spain, Leaders of the Senussi Order, and the King’s of Libya (Idris I).